abridged/dao-help/README.md

 # dao-help

 Collab19: NodeRed based DAO Ops bot system.
+Estimated setup 1.5 hours.

 Spin up your own Aragon DAO system inside of telegram using Abridged account contracts and an Aragon DAO framework!
 See Collab19 here as an example of what to anticipate: <https://t.me/collab19_bot>